-If you would prefer to listen to this blog, please click on the link below and listen for free on Podbean or if you have the app you can listen on Spotify or Apple Music:
+If you would prefer to listen to this blog, please click on the link below and listen for free on Podbean.
+Alternatively, you can listen to The Jesus 4 Generations Podcast on your favorite streaming platform.

 Family has always been very important to me.
 When our children were teenagers and my husband and I were separated, we did not want our connections with one another and sense of “family” to deteriorate.
-So Peter and I instituted a weekly family Sunday night dinner which has continued for the last 14 years.
+So together we made a decision.
+We instituted a weekly Sunday night family dinner, and by God’s grace, that simple rhythm has continued for the past 14 years.

 Children are a heritage from the Lord, offspring a reward from Him.